chrishoste/SwiftTokenGen/Docs/files.md

 # Configuration for files

 Please take note that the top-level keys, namely `output` and `inputs`, are mandatory.
 These keys determine the values (`inputs`) to be used for generating a specific file (`output`).
-Each `output` corresponds to the generation of a single file.
+Each `output` corresponds to the generation of a single file. `inputs` on the other hand is an array and therefor you can define multiple inputs for one output.

 ```yaml
 files: